floydhub/floydhub.github.io/_posts/2019-01-24-haggis-not-haggis.md

 ---
-layout: "post"
+author: Euan Wielewski
-title: "Haggis, Not Haggis: How to build a haggis detection app with TensorFlow, Keras, and FloydHub for Burns Night"
+date: 2019-01-24 18:31:13 +0000
-date: "2019-01-24 18:31:13 +0000"
+excerpt: Use TensorFlow to build your own haggis-hunting app for Burns Night!
+The Scottish quest for the mythical wild haggis just got easier with deep learning.
-slug: "haggis-not-haggis"
+feature_image: /assets/images/hero/haggis-not-haggis-hero.jpeg
-author: "Euan Wielewski"
+layout: post
-excerpt: "Use TensorFlow to build your own haggis-hunting app for Burns Night!
-The Scottish quest for the mythical wild haggis just got easier with deep learning."
+slug: haggis-not-haggis
-feature_image: "__GHOST_URL__/content/images/2019/01/image_preview.jpeg"
+tags: '[]'
-tags: "[]"
+title: 'Haggis, Not Haggis: How to build a haggis detection app with TensorFlow, Keras, and FloydHub for Burns Night'
 ---

 ## An address to a Haggis